adgut1509/ProjektZaliczeniowy/docs/cattools/memoq.md

 - supports most file formats and over 100 languages
 - translation memory, term bases, predictive typing technology
 - recycling documents with the LiveDocs feature
+- the pricing of memoQ translator pro is different for collaboration and individual use

 ![](../../assets/images/memoq1.png)